charles19132/CraftBukkit-1.7.10/README.md

 ### Fixing the `pom.xml`

-This will remove Overmapped.
+This will remove Overmapped, which deals with mappings.
+It breaks when compiling.

 ```sh
 sed -i '324,341d' pom.xml
 ```

-This will fix the repos.
+This will remove the outdated repos, and add Paper's repo.

 ```sh
 sed -i '28,37d;41,44d;48,51d' pom.xml